 The website ‘Innovation library’ (Innovatiebieb.nl) (only Dutch) is a platform for libraries to share ideas, knowledge and materials about innovation and to learn from each other.
-Also examples of innovative projects and initiatives on media literacy are given, such as the Action programme ‘Count in with Language’ (Actieprogramma Tel mee met Taal 2016-2018).
-The target of this programme, supported by the Ministry of Education, Culture and Science, the Ministry of Health, Welfare and Sport, and the Ministry of Social Affairs and Employment, is to reach 1 million children from 0 to 13 years of age in 2018 with activities that stimulate their reading skills and their pleasure in reading.
+Also examples of innovative projects and initiatives on media literacy are given, such as the Action programme ‘Count me in with language’ (Tel mee met taal, 2022) (only in Dutch) of the national government.

 According to MediaWijsheid.nl reading skills are essential for media literacy.
 Libraries play an increasingly important role in stimulating, supporting and facilitating Dutch people in the area of (new) media.
 They will become the houses of media literacy.

 Copyrights: On the website MediaWijsheid.nl information is also provided about copyrights (Auteursrechten) (only in Dutch) on internet and social media.